dajomu/beans-game/README.md

-# Phaser 3 TypeScript Project Template
+# A Game About Beans Based on the Phaser 3 TypeScript Project Template

+## Phaser Template Readme Info Below

 This quick-start project template combines Phaser 3.50 with [TypeScript 4](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling.